(c) Rowan Zynoni

 In 1990 he diverted into a 25-year career as a Maths teacher, during which time he still managed to spend ten years as guitarist with internationally-acclaimed Johnny Cash tribute band, Keep it Cash.
 Continuing to write and record throughout this period he released a critically-acclaimed debut solo album, Madolescent Street in 2011, then in 2016 wrote a Hull musical based in a local history class called The All New Kingston Ramblers’ Audio Guide.

 While supporting legendary Mighty Wah! front-man Pete Wylie in Hull, Ted was spotted by promoter Paul Greendale who brought him to London for a handful of solo spots.
 From this was born the current project, Ted Key and The Kingstons, in March 2017.
 With Paul on bass and renowned Ladbroke Grove drummer Nick Harrison, they formed a folky, funked-up reggae protest trio, with memorable tunes and thought-provoking, story-driven lyrics, powered on with blazing harmonica.

-They have now performed 15 gigs in Hull and London, including supporting The Vibrators, headline slots at Portobello Live!
+They have now performed numerous gigs in Hull and London, including supporting The Vibrators, headline slots at Portobello Live!
 Festival, and a series of killer shows at the famous KPH in the heart of Ladbroke Grove.
 A video for “Anarchy in Argos” was shot in May 2017 at O’Rileys and other locations around Hull.
-Ted & The Kingstons are currently preparing material for their first LP, Work Like You’re On Holiday, in advance of more shows across the UK.
+Ted & The Kingstons released their debut album Raconteur Rock in January 2019.

 Best Of Hull Volume One (CD) – Purple Worm, 2009 (track – Can’t Stand The Rain:Ted Key And The Human Voice)